Murder of Travis Alexander: Guilt phase

 In opening arguments on January 2, 2013, the prosecution portrayed Arias as a jealous person who attacked Alexander, a "good man," after he attempted to end their relationship.
-Arias's defense, conversely, said that Alexander had been violent and abusive, and that Arias had killed him only after he had "lunged at [her] in anger."
+Arias' defense, conversely, said that Alexander had been violent and abusive, and that Arias had killed him only after he had "lunged at [her] in anger."

 The prosecution alleged that Arias had premeditated the murder.
 They contended that Arias had staged a robbery at her grandparents' residence, where she was staying, in order to take a handgun to kill Alexander.
 A police detective who investigated the putative robbery testified that the gun was of the same caliber (.25 ACP) used in Alexander's shooting.
 They said that Arias had used a gas can and purchased gas in advance in order to hide her trip to Alexander's.
 The prosecution called Ryan Burns, who testified Arias was acting "normal[ly]" when she visited him the day after Alexander's death.
 Burns said that Arias told him that she had cut her hands on broken glass while working at a restaurant called Margaritaville, though a detective later testified that no such restaurant existed.
 Arias took the stand in her own defense on February 4, 2013, testifying for a total of 18 days, a duration described by criminal defense attorney Mark Geragos as "unprecedented".
 Arias detailed the abuse she had suffered at the hands of her parents and described her sex life with Alexander.
 A phone sex tape was played in court in which Alexander described wanting to tie Arias to a tree and sodomize her, and Arias responded, "[T]hat is so debasing; I like it."
 Arias testified that Alexander harbored pedophilic desires and that she tried to help him with those urges.
 She also said that her relationship with Alexander became increasingly physically and emotionally abusive.
 After detailing one argument in which she held out her hand to block Alexander from kicking her, she held up her left hand in the courtroom, showing that her ring finger was crooked.
 Arias said that she killed Alexander in self-defense after he had attacked her when she dropped his camera, forcing her to fight for her life.